MaryLivingston21/CS205-WarmUp-ML-RB-SN-JT/README.md

 Assume you are using IntelliJIDEA, after download from master branch, you need to configure the project.
 1) click on edit configurations ->  "+" icon -> select "Application" -> name it as main
-2) under Main_class section -> click on "..." on the right of the line -> then choose UserInterface.
+2) under Main_class section -> click on "..." on the right of the line -> then choose Parser.

 ## Notice 2: Include sqlite-jdbc-3.30.1.jar file in libraries